how do you say your name?

-I graduated with a Bachelor of Fine Arts in Studio Art with a concentration in Photography from Texas Christian University (Go Frogs!) in May 2013.
+I graduated with a Bachelor of Fine Arts in Studio Art with a concentration in Photography from Texas Christian University in May 2013.
 After changing my major and career path about a hundred times (Broadcast Journalism so I can work on E!
 News?
 No. Web design!
 Hmm.
 Graphic design?
-Yes!
-Wait, no, not it.), I took a photography class and finally felt like I was where I was supposed to be.
-I never really pushed myself until my senior year and didn't find my style or direction until way after I graduated.
+Close, but not it.), I took a photography class and finally felt like I was where I was supposed to be.
+I didn't find my style or direction until after I graduated.
 It takes time, experience, and exploration to find what subjects set your heart on fire.
 Shoot a lot.
 Shoot everything, just to say you've done it and either loved it or hated it.
 That's the only way you'll find your direction!

 What kind of equipment do you use to shoot/edit?

 The very first DSLR I ever bought was a Canon T2i that I used for 4.5 years before I got a Canon 5D Mark II, which is what I use now.
 One of the best lenses I ever purchased is a 50mm f/1.8 which is still the lens that I keep on my camera 95% of the time.
 It's a great lens for portraits and product shots and I've used it for every single concert photo I've taken.
 Bonus: It's only about $100!
 I also use a Canon 24-70 f/2.8 and Canon 70-200 f/2.8 as needed, mostly for weddings.
 Yongnuo flashes are excellent, inexpensive (under $100!), and you can buy six or seven of them for the price of one Canon flash.